Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

     "params" : {
         "serial" : <serial number> ,
-        "timestamp" : <the UTC timestamp when the message was sent>, "data" : <an opaque string from the AP.
-This could be Zipped and so on and most likely base64 encoded>
+        "timestamp" : <the UTC timestamp when the message was sent>, "data" : <JSON document to broadcast>
     }
 }
 ```